yoshisuga/MAME4iOS/README.md

 MAME for tvOS support was just added in early 2019, and it currently can run games, but UI support and controller support is still in-progress.
 Most notably:

 - mFi controller is currently **required**
-- Hold down and X and press Menu in-game to open the menu to save/load states, access settings, or exit the current game.
+- Hold down and Y and press Menu in-game to open the menu to save/load states, access settings, or exit the current game.
 - No Siri remote support yet.
-- Settings screen is incomplete.
 - Pressing the "Menu" button on the Siri Remote does not exit the application yet (use the TV button and then Menu as a workaround)

 ## Adding ROMs to MAME